Netscan-Security/netscan-nmap-formatter/README.md

 nmap-formatter [html|csv|md|json|dot|sqlite] [path-to-nmap.xml] [flags]
 ```

-Or alternatively you can read file from `stdin` and parse it
+Alternatively, you can read the file from `stdin` and parse it

 ```bash
 cat some.xml | nmap-formatter json